ufal/ParlaStats/documentation/ProgDoc.md

 - #### 2.5.1 DatabaseQuerrier
     - `DatabaseQuerrier(config_path:str=databaseCS.ini)`
     - A class which is no longer really used.
-    - Its purpose was to query the database using PostgreSQL queries to see if the data was extracted and stored corectly.
+    - Its purpose was to query the database using PostgreSQL queries to see if the data was extracted and stored correctly.
     - Inherits from DatabaseOperator.
     - **Attributes:**
         - `connection` - An object representing the established connection to the PostgresQL server.